plukacs/lab-governance/README.md

 Separate circle standups.
 Each circle is free to decide if they have a standup or not.
 Focus on what was achieved yesterday and what is your goal for the day and what obstacles you have.
 Time boxing is important, to not spend too much time on standupping

-##### Policy: Time tracking
-- Use Toggl as company wide time tracking tool.
-- It's enough to put in your times at the end of the months, no need for constant Toggl ON-OFF pushing.
-- Each partner has to track the time dedicated to each role including internal roles.
-- Track with at least half day precision.
-- No task based time tracking is necessary.

 ##### Policy: Transparency levels
 Public: